ppiova/AgentFX-MCP-MicrosoftLearn/README.md

 - `Microsoft.Agents.AI.OpenAI` (1.0.0-preview.251028.1)
 - `ModelContextProtocol` (0.4.0-preview.3)

-## � How It Works
+## 🔄 How It Works

 1. Connects to Microsoft Learn MCP Server (https://learn.microsoft.com/api/mcp)
 2. Discovers available tools (docs search, code samples, etc.)
-3. Creates an AI Agent with Azure OpenAI (`gpt-4o-mini`)
+3. Creates an AI Agent with Azure OpenAI (`gpt-5-mini`)
+4. Initializes an **AgentThread** to maintain conversation state
-4. Agent automatically uses MCP tools to fetch official documentation
+5. Agent automatically uses MCP tools to fetch official documentation
+6. AgentThread tracks all messages and context across the conversation
-5. Returns answers with official Microsoft Learn references
+7. Returns answers with official Microsoft Learn references

+### 🧵 About AgentThreads

+**AgentThread** is a key component of the Microsoft Agent Framework that:
+- Maintains conversation context across multiple user interactions
+- Automatically tracks all messages (user queries and agent responses)
+- Preserves state between agent runs
+- Enables multi-turn conversations with memory
+- Can be reset with `/clear` command to start fresh conversations

 ## 🔐 Authentication